What are the legal frameworks?

 The operation of a mine is typically dynamic in nature due to the ongoing adaptation to the deposit, as the specific location of the mining operation changes as the mining of lignite or salt progresses and extends to areas of the deposit that have not yet been mined (this is not the case with borehole mining, such as deep geothermal energy, oil and natural gas).
 This mode of operation also entails specific risks for employees and third parties.
 Because of this peculiarity, continuous monitoring of the operation is required, staggered according to time intervals.
 As a general rule, the main operating plan should not exceed two years and should be approved by the competent authority.
 The permanent coordination between the company and the competent authority is intended to ensure intensive state control of the mining companies, while at the same time ensuring flexibility in planning.

 In addition to the approval procedures, contractual agreements between companies and government agencies are also made in some cases.
 However, as explained above, these are not the rule but the exception.
-Where private-law agreements are relevant for extractive companies in Germany, this is listed and explained in Selection of payment flows and quality assurance.
+Where private-law agreements are relevant for extractive companies in Germany, this is listed and explained in Payment flows of the extractive sector.

 Permit under water law